geshan/geshan.github.com/posts/2018-10-12-dont-code-your-microservice-like-a-monolith.md

 Use controllers if you want and if it still makes sense.
 Think like my app gets HTTP request and it has to give back HTTP response.
 Do think of having a backend API and frontend(s) consuming it.
 Check the code below, it is surely not MVC:

 <script src="https://gist.github.com/geshan/1f76e5ebb3c15fd3c147c6c97420f923.js"></script>
-You can see the full app [here](https://github.com/geshan/currency-api).
+You can see the full app on this [repo](https://github.com/geshan/currency-api).
 Veify the structure it is not MVC :)

 So rather than doing an effort to get precise lines of M-V-C, write tests, implement continuous integration.
 Add some logs and monitoring to the app.
 Make the code maintainable, keep it as lean and simple as possible.